bci-oss/tractusx-website/content/helm-charts.md

 include_footer: true # or false to display the footer
 ---

-The Eclipse IoT Packages™ project decided to host a Helm chart repository in order to share the effort of validating and publishing charts.
-Eclipse IoT projects are welcome to re-use that infrastructure to publish their charts, whether they are part of an IoT package or not.
-Of course projects can still host their own repositories and charts.
+The Eclipse Tractus-X™ project decided to host a Helm chart repository.
 This repository is intended to work with Helm version 2 and 3.
 Features which work only with Helm 3 are labeled explicitly.